-- Any liquid that without further processing or blending, is suitable for use as a fuel in a diesel-powered highway vehicle or train, - Transmix, and - Diesel fuel blendstocks (when identified by the IRS).
+- Any liquid that without further processing or blending is suitable for use as a fuel in a diesel-powered highway vehicle or train, and - Transmix.

 A liquid is suitable for this use if the liquid has practical and commercial fitness for use in the propulsion engine of a diesel-powered highway vehicle or diesel-powered train.
 A liquid may possess this practical and commercial fitness even though the specified use is not the predominant use of the liquid.
 However, a liquid does not possess this practical and commercial fitness solely by reason of its possible or rare use as a fuel in the propulsion engine of a diesel-powered highway vehicle or diesel-powered train.
 Diesel fuel does not include gasoline, kerosene, excluded liquid, No. 5 and No. 6 fuel oils covered by ASTM specification D396, or F-76 (Fuel Naval Distillate) covered by military specification MIL-F-16884.